zebscripts/AFK-Daily/.wiki/FAQ.md

-### Can I get banned by using this script?
+### Q: Can I get banned by using this script?

-I've tried getting in contact with Lilith through various means, and until this day I did **not** get an answer from them.
+**A:** I've tried getting in contact with Lilith through various means, and until this day I did **not** get an answer from them.
 Their [Terms of Service](https://www.lilithgames.com/termofservice.html) states the following:

 > You agree not to do any of the following while using our Services, Lilith Content, or User Content: [...]
 Use cheats, exploits, hacks, bots, mods or third party software designed to gain an advantage, perceived or actual, over other Members, or modify or interfere with the Service; [...]